 Your workspace must be enabled for Unity Catalog.

 You must have the ability to create a cluster or have access to a cluster running in single-user access mode.

 Follow these steps to create a single-user Databricks Runtime ML cluster that can access data in Unity Catalog.

 Click Create compute.

-To use those advanced cluster features or languages or to run workloads using Python, Scala and R, set the cluster mode to Single User.
-Single User cluster can also run SQL workloads.
-The cluster can be used exclusively by a single user (by default the owner of the cluster); other users cannot attach to the cluster.
-Automated jobs should run in this mode, and the job’s owner should be the cluster’s owner.
-In this mode, view security cannot be enforced.
-A user selecting from a view executes with their own permissions.
+To run workloads using Python, Scala, or R, set the access mode to single user.
+Single user clusters can also run SQL workloads.
+The cluster can be used exclusively by a single user (by default, the single user is the owner of the cluster) and other users can’t attach to the cluster.

-For more information about the features available in each security mode, see Cluster security mode.
+For more information about the features available in each access mode, see What is cluster access mode?.

 Click Create Cluster.

 Follow these steps to create a new catalog where your machine learning team can store their data assets.